felixayot/alx-system_engineering-devops/README.md

-# System engineering & DevOps - Bash
+# System Engineering & DevOps - Bash

 In these projects offered at ALX, I learnt about System DevOps particularly the UNIX shell basic navigation tools, Bash scripting, Shell permissions and I/O Redirections.
 The below projects covered all the system DevOps concepts.
 More projects are yet to come to fully exhaust all the concepts involved in system DevOps.